clach/Realtime-Vulkan-Hair/README.md

 # Thank You

-We'd like to thank Dr. Chenfanfu Jiang for invaluable advice on the physics and collisions portion of this project, Sascha Willems for his speedy and thorough assistance with Vulkan, and Baldur Karlsson for creating the godly Renderdoc software.
+We'd like to thank Dr. Chenfanfu Jiang for invaluable advice on the physics and collisions portion of this project, Sascha Willems for his speedy and thorough assistance with Vulkan, and Baldur Karlsson for creating the godly RenderDoc software.

 # References
 - [Fast Simulation of Inextensible Hair and Fur, Müller et al. (2012)](http://matthias-mueller-fischer.ch/publications/FTLHairFur.pdf)